openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_grades.rst

 #.
 To open or save a grade report file, click the
    ``{course_id}_grade_report_{date}.csv`` file name at the bottom of the page.

-.. note:: To prevent the accidental distribution of student data, you can only download these files by clicking the links on this page.
+.. note:: To prevent the accidental distribution of learner data, you can only download grade report files by clicking the links on this page.
 Do not copy these links for reuse elsewhere, as they expire within 5 minutes.
 The links on this page also expire if the page is open for more than 5 minutes: if necessary, refresh the page to generate new links.

 .. _Interpret the Grade Report: